Observation of $B_c^+ \to D h^+ h^-$ decays

 Taking all systematic uncertainties into account, the BF ratio between each signal decay and the normalization decay are determined by Eq.~\ref{eq:eff-intro} to be

 where the first uncertainty is statistical, the second is systematic, and the third is due to the limited precision on the $D$-meson branching fractions~\cite{PDG2024}.

-In conclusion, the decays $\BcDKPi$, $\BcDstKPi$ and $\BcDsKK$ are observed for the first time, using a data sample collected by the LHCb experiment corresponding to an integrated luminosity of 9\invfb.
-The branching fractions of these decays relative to that of the $\BcBsPi$ decay are measured.
-The LHCb experiment completed its detector upgrade and is currently in a new data-taking phase.
-The higher luminosity and improved trigger efficiency will provide an unprecedented data sample for the study of hadronic decays.
-This offers an excellent platform for investigating potential decay modes of the \Bc meson, such as $\Bc \to \Lambda_c^+ \antiproton \pip$ and $\Bc \to \Ds \proton \antiproton$.
-More importantly, it prepares the ground for future measurements of local \CP violation, which will provide further insights into the quark-level decay mechanisms of the $\Bc$ meson.
+To summarize, the decays $\BcDKPi$, $\BcDstKPi$ and $\BcDsKK$ are observed for the first time, using a data sample corresponding to an integrated luminosity of 9\invfb collected by the LHCb experiment.
+Their branching fractions relative to the $\BcBsPi$ decay are measured.
+Following the recent upgrade of the LHCb detector~\cite{LHCb-DP-2022-002} , the experiment is now entering a new phase of data collection characterised by higher luminosity and enhanced trigger capabilities.
+This development opens the door to unprecedented investigations into hadronic \Bc decays.
+This work lays a crucial groundwork for future searches for local \CP violation in \Bc decays, offering valuable insights into the underlying quark-level dynamics and contributing to our broader understanding of \CP phenomena within the Standard Model.

+\emph{Data availability:} Data associated to the plots in this publication are made available on the CERN Document Server in Ref.~\cite{LHCb-PAPER-2025-028-cds}.